kristijanH1998/mcp-server-tester/README.md

 Runtime configuration (ports, limits, CORS) is handled via environment variables:
 Supports reproducibility and deployment flexibility.
 A .env.example file documents all required configuration.

+## Unit Tests

+Pytest is used to perform simple unit tests on server registration, client creation (with mock MCP client only to confirm accurate API and SQLite behavior), and database and backend functionality.

 ## Use of AI Coding Tools